alperyazar/home/_posts/2024-03-27-why-programming-languages-part-1.md

   - en
 ---

-In this post, I will discuss the presence of programming languages in general.
+In this two-part mini-series, I will share my understanding and thoughts on programming languages and computers in general.
+This first part will cover:

-Initially, I had considered writing an article on the steps of C compilation.
-However, before going into that specific topic, I decided to provide an overview of computers and programming languages as a whole.
+- Types of processors
+- The language bridging us and processors
+- Key terms such as **instruction set, instruction set architecture (ISA), machine code, assembly language**

+We have at least 500 programming languages in existence today. [^4f] But why do we continue to invent them?
+Let's talk!
+But first:

-## Why do we have computers? 💻
+## Why do computers exist in the first place? 💻

 Computers are expensive and require extensive engineering effort to develop.
-As individuals, we invest hundreds of dollars each year in our personal computers, including laptops, gaming consoles, mobile phones, desktops, and more.
-But why?
+As individuals, we invest hundreds of dollars 💲 each year in our personal computers, including laptops, gaming consoles, mobile phones, desktops, and more. **But why?**
 They must serve a purpose, correct?
 Indeed.
 Actually, each of these computers addresses a specific problem we encounter.
 Computers can perform complex mathematical computations, facilitate aircraft landings, entertain us, enable